Meta Pixel Code

 Selection Criteria

-• PhD in International Business, Marketing, HRM or related discipline
+• Minimum a PhD in Communication or related discipline

-• Proven track record of effective undergraduate teaching in the field of International Business, Marketing, and HRM
+• Proven track record of effective undergraduate teaching in the field of Communication

-• An understanding of emerging issues and trends in the business sector
+• An understanding of emerging issues in the communication sector

 • Demonstrated research record including scholarly publications in academic journals